Updated: May 08, 2023

 College-level reading may sound intimidating, but with practice, you can sharpen your reading skills.
 Here are nine steps to improve your reading comprehension.

 Consider your learning style and choose the right reading environment.
 What noise level can you tolerate?
 Is there good lighting?
 Consider these three factors: location, atmosphere and distractions.
 You'll comprehend more if you're in a place that increases your focus and concentration.

 As you read, use a highlighter to capture key information.
 Pay attention to important terms, definitions, facts and phrases.
-Don't get carried away with the highlighting—only highlight the information that matters.
+Don't get carried away with the highlighting—only capture the information that matters.
 If you prefer not to use a highlighter, try annotating the text.
 This involves writing notes in the margins and underlining key phrases.